When to Use Top-Down vs Bottom-Up Forecasting in a Startup Financial Model

 Top-down forecasting helps founders define the destination.
 Bottom-up forecasting helps them test the road.
 A startup needs both views at different moments.
 Market sizing and top-down modeling help explain why the opportunity matters.
 Bottom-up event-driven modeling helps show whether the company can actually reach that opportunity through pricing, acquisition, product delivery, hiring, and financing.

 The strongest startup financial model connects both: market ambition on one side, operating logic on the other.
 That is where the forecast becomes more than a revenue projection.
 It becomes a way to understand whether the business can actually be built.
+The full framework lives in a connected startup financial model that walks through pricing, acquisition, costs, runway, and fundraising as one system.

 Ready to turn market ambition into an operating forecast?